Sparks-And-Magic/AVShack/README.md

 WebTransport player has only been tested on Desktop Chrome and Firefox.

+## Subscription

+This is subscription software that includes a time-limited free mode.

+The time limit starts after streaming starts and is two hours of streaming.

 ## Free Trial

 There is a 45 day free trial.